devckla/hacktoberfest-kla-2019/README.md

 >Jada Moureen

 ### opensource

+Opensource is the way to go fellow devs....

 The term *_"open source"_* refers to something people can modify and share because its design is publicly accessible.

 For over 20 years the Open Source Initiative (OSI) has worked to raise awareness and adoption of open source software, and build bridges between open source communities of practice.